AzraGal/scoir_code_challenge/README.md

 Clone this repository and run it in any text-editor that can run Python.
 Answer the prompts in the command-line in order to test the functionality of the program.
 If you would like to test a different CSV file than the one provided, please put it in the 'records' folder.

 ## Assumptions
-1. The file provided will always be a CSV file
+1. The file provided will always be a CSV file provided by the user
 2. CSV file to read exists within a folder the program can easily access- in this case, records folder
 3. CSV file will always contain a header column
 4. CSV file will not contain any empty columns